Picture this: an advanced race of aliens come across a human being for the very first time. What would they see? How would they describe us?

 What’s the connection between our microbiome and these NCD’s?
 We now know that our old friends, the bacteria, play a fundamental role in how our immune system – and indeed our whole body – works.

-If we don’t have enough of our old friends, we get sick and fat, and our brains malfunction.
+If we don’t have enough of our old friends, our gut stops working properly, we get sick and fat, and our brains malfunction.

 What is my microbiome: it’s the name for the microscopic organisms (and their DNA) that live inside us.